How to Create a Retirement Spending Plan

 Compare tradeoffs

-A Retirement Spending Plan ensures you are in a good position to evaluate tradeoff decisions both as you plan for retirement and while in retirement should adjustments need to be made due to an unfortunate path of market returns or overspending.
+A Retirement Spending Plan ensures you are in a good position to evaluate tradeoff decisions both as you plan for retirement and while in retirement, especially if adjustments need to be made due to an unfortunate path of market returns or overspending.
 If you need to trim forecasted expenses to maintain the retirement plan’s viability, you will be able to see where best to do so.

 How to Create a Retirement Spending Plan

-We break down expenses into three broad categories: 1) Essential, 2) Discretionary, and 3).
-Legacy (we account for contingent expenses elsewhere in our planning process).
 Everyone will have a different view of what is essential versus discretionary, so we leave room for customization.
 We also take into account that some expenses can be considered both essential and discretionary.
 An example of this is eating out at restaurants.
-Most people think eating out is discretionary, and I would agree to a certain point, but I can tell you that I could not ever completely cut that out of my budget.
-I could reduce it but not eliminate it.
+Most people think eating out is discretionary, and we would agree to a certain point, but even as retirement planning specialists, we can honestly say that we would probably be unlikely to find someone who could ever completely cut that out of their budget.
 Additionally, we offer varying levels of category granularity so a user can be as detailed or as high level as they desire.

 Across the top, we use the column headings "Current Annual", "Annual At Retirement", and “At Age.”
 The "Current Annual" column is where you can list your current expenses.
 The "Annual At Retirement" column is there for those planning for retirement and provides space for projected retirement expenses.
 The “At Age” columns allow space to segregate retirement into phases.
 For example, some people like to think of retirement as the “go-go years,” “slow-go years,” and “no-go years,” where each phase brings with it a different set of expense assumptions.